-The first step in making the transition from the for-profit to the non-profit sector is to ask yourself a series of clarifying questions.
+The first step in making the transition from working for a for-profit to working in the non-profit sector is to ask yourself a series of clarifying questions.
 Your action plan will lie in the answers.

 - Why do you want to work for the non-profit sector?